eslint/css/docs/rules/no-invalid-properties.md

 ### Limitations

-When a variable is used in a property value, such as `var(--my-color)`, this rule can only properly validate the value if the parser has already encountered the `--my-color` custom property.
+When a variable is used in a property value, such as `var(--my-color)`, the rule can only properly be validated if the parser has already encountered the `--my-color` custom property.
 For example, this will validate correctly:

 ```css
 :root {